 Why use Updates to keep your developer sandboxes in sync?

-• Track promotions to your source of truth (base branch) as ‘updates’ you can sync directly to your developer sandbox environment.
-Easily see how out of sync you are.
+Track promotions to your source of truth (base branch) as ‘updates’, which you can sync directly to your developer sandbox environment.
+Easily see how out of sync your environments are.

 Enabling Updates on your developer sandbox